top-comengineer/woo-store-vacation/readme.txt

 5. Displaying a notice at the top of shop archive pages

 == Changelog ==
+= 1.6.4 =
+* Add "woo-store-vacation-shop-closed" class to the body element when shop is closed.

 = 1.6.3 =
 * Ensure compatibility of HPOS support with PHP 7.4